Norco Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Individual and group counseling

-- Specialized therapies like music therapy, art therapy, and pet therapy
+- Specialized therapies like music therapy, art therapy

 - Educational lectures about the disease of addiction